jncraton/architecture-cpsc2420/lectures/09-assembly.md

 -----------------

 - Family of languages that translate directly to machine instructions
-- Different hardware architectures will have different assembler language
+- Different hardware architectures will have different assembly language
 - Multiple flavors of assembly language may be used with the same hardware

 Syntax